Paddleboarding seems to be one of the newest and most popular water-related recreational activities.

 As keeping balance is one of the crucial elements to learn for a beginner paddleboarder, there’s a handle that makes controlling the board much easier.
-Have a look more from the video:
+Have a look more from YouTube.

 11. Kayak / SUP – a stand-up paddle board with a seat